ChurchTools’ Data Protection & Data Security

 - Data separation: Datasets are logically separated by default.

 - Commitment to maintaining data secrecy: Our staff has been sensitized for the appropriate handling of personal data.
 Data protection training courses are completed every 36 months.
-All employees are expressly bound to data confidentiality according to § 5 BDSG (German Data Privacy Act) and are aware of their responsibility within their jobs.
+All employees are expressly bound to data confidentiality according to the EU-DSGVO (GDPR) and are aware of their responsibility within their jobs.

 Can member data be removed?

 Of course, it is possible to remove the data of members who decide to end their membership.
 ChurchTools supports the irrevocable deletion of data.
 Alternatively, people can also be archived.
 In this way, they will no longer appear in the list of people, but are still saved in the archive, which is only accessible by users with the appropriate permissions (Blocking in the case of data protection).
 Please find out whether your church is bound to a retention period which may not allow you to delete data (e.g. the list of participants of retreats has to be kept for 10 years).